Today, we are inviting another blogger to share his experience in game development. Benoit Freslon will learn us how to budget an indie game.

 To do this, you need to list all monthly expenses by estimating the cost of each of them.
 Here, there is no need to evaluate their added value or to measure their talent and their contribution to the project.
 Go to your bank’s website and look at last year’s expenses.

-Here is an example of the expenses for a single person in Europe, without children and tenant.
+Here is an example of the expenses for a single person in Europe, without children and tenants.

 If you calculate this cost, after the release of the game, you will verify if you managed to make the project cost-effective.
 Then, you can estimate the cost of profitability.